 How To Make PowerPoint Themes with a Custom Color Palette

-In this example we have used the Red Project Portfolio PowerPoint template that you can download from our site.
+In this example, we used the Red Project Portfolio PowerPoint template, which you can download from our site.
 This PowerPoint template was created using the concepts described below so you can easily change the theme colors to match any other color combination or color palette.
+The method mentioned below can not only be used with PowerPoint templates but also with Google Slides templates downloaded in PowerPoint format.

 Using the Theme Colors palette in Microsoft PowerPoint

-Now click Customize colors option to set up a new color combination.
-If you want to edit an existing color combination, right click over the color set and then click Edit…
+Now click the Customize colors option to create a new color combination.
+To edit an existing color combination, right-click over the color set and then click Edit.

 The Edit Theme Colors dialog box will appear.
-Here you can set up to 12 color variants for the same presentation.
+Here, you can set up 12 color variants for the same presentation.
 Each color you configure here will be used for different purposes in your presentation.
-For example, the Accent colors can help you to highlight areas of your presentation or you can use them as a color of your PowerPoint graphics or shapes, while the text/background colors are normally used for Text or PowerPoint background.
+For example, the Accent colors can help you to highlight areas of your presentation, or you can use them as a color for your PowerPoint graphics or shapes, while the text/background colors are usually applied for Text or PowerPoint background.

 Create a New Theme Color Palette or Use an Existing One